The Czars: History

 With the help of Simon Raymonde as the producer, the Czars began to work on their new album, Before...But Longer in London.
 Simon did not request a certain sound for the band and allowed them to create and work on their own sound at their own pace.
 Grant's long writing process as a songwriter caused a lot of the music to be recorded before any lyrics were attached to the song.
 Most of Grant's songwriting for this album took place near paths by the Thames in Twickenham and Richmond on park benches.
 He decided to abandon his previous form of songwriting, which mostly relied on improvisation, and started to write lyrics that were more set in stone.
 Grant said the following about his writing process for the album: "I used to think it was cool to improvise like that but not anymore.
 For example, Val, the single from the album, I had different lyrics for that one every time.
 And when I finally got lyrics that were set in stone it was the first time I was really able to enjoy the song and really sing it with feeling.
 That's another thing, you can't really sing anything with conviction if it's improvised every time because it's always different."

 The recording of Before...But Longer took place in 1998 and the album was finished in September.
 With no team in place, no agent, no European licensee, no live show, Raymonde then spent a year trying to drum up interest for the band in the musical community to enable him to launch the band.
 Upon the actual release of the album in 2000, the band had already considered the material to be old, and didn't seem that keen to promote it, but despite this, the album was received decently.
 Drowned in Sound gave the album 8/10.

 In 2000 the band began to work on 'The Ugly People vs The Beautiful People' with Simon Raymonde providing his production services gratis once again, leaving his young family back in London while he and The Czars battled their way through the new songs in snowy Denver.
+Engineering on the album was provided by Colin Bricker at Mighty Fine Audio in Denver.
 The Czars also appeared on the compilation album, Sing a Song for You: A Tribute to Tim Buckley after being asked to cover "Song to the Siren" and were also asked to compose the soundtrack for the independent film I'd Rather Be...
 Gone.